RelationRx/pyrelational/docs/source/notes/using_the_model_api.rst

 Using a pytorch module
 ______________________

-Let's first look an an example wrapper for a simple pytorch Module
+Let's first look an an example model manager for a simple pytorch Module

 .. code-block:: python